Surrog/BasicChatClient/README.md

 ## Client
 Command line client

 Allow you to send and receive message from other client, and can pull client list from server.

-First launche will trigger the creator of a configuration file, that you can modify:
+First launch will trigger the creator of a configuration file, that you can modify:

 `
 {